danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 # ``ApiKit``

-ApiKit is a Swift library that makes it easy to integrate with REST-based web APIs over HTTP.
+ApiKit helps you integrate with external REST APIs.

 ## Overview

 ![Library logotype](Logo.png)

-ApiKit has an ``ApiClient`` protocol that can fetch any `URLRequest` and decode the data to any `Decodable` type.
-It's implemented by `URLSession` so you can use `URLSession.shared` directly, or create your own services.
+ApiKit has an ``ApiClient`` protocol that can fetch any `URLRequest` and decode the response to any `Decodable` type.
+It's implemented by `URLSession` so you can either use `URLSession.shared` or create your own service.

-ApiKit also has an ``ApiEnvironment`` and ``ApiRoute`` model that can be used to easily model various APIs and define things, like the HTTP method to use for a certain route, which headers to send etc. Any ``ApiClient`` can then fetch any route from any environment.
+ApiKit has ``ApiEnvironment`` and ``ApiRoute`` models that can be used to model any REST API, such as the base URL of a certain API environment, the URL of a certain route, which parameters and headers to send etc.

-See the <doc:Getting-Started> guide for more information and code examples.
+An ``ApiClient`` can then be used to fetch any ``ApiRoute`` from any ``ApiEnvironment`` and return a typed result.